m-aamir95/dog-species-classification-streamlit-app/README.md

 For simplified and swift deployments, `Docker` is utilized, enabling rapid and reproducible setups.

-This repositoy can be divided into two parts.
+This repository can be divided into two parts.
 1. Code for training and managing the model.
-2. The streamlit App.
+2. The Streamlit App.